zth/rescript-relay/packages/rescript-relay/docs/conversion-contract.md

 No finite suite proves all possible JavaScript behavior.
 Confidence depends on this explicit supported contract, independent oracles, real integration tests, and documented remaining limitations—not a claim of absolute certainty.

+## Compiler and package verification

+The compiler changes are in [draft zth/relay#40](https://github.com/zth/relay/pull/40), pinned by this branch's submodule revision.
+All 30 compiler library tests pass.
+The broader upstream Flow snapshot suite has 64 failures and 93 passes on both the unchanged pinned compiler and this branch, with identical failing test names.
+These existing failures remain outside this conversion change.

+The runtime is tested through both CommonJS and native ESM release modules.
+Run `yarn test:all` and `yarn test:conversion:mutations` from the package.
+The mutation check runs isolated copies and requires behavioral test failures for 13 deliberately introduced faults; it does not claim a comprehensive mutation score.